U.N. Warned That Myanmar May Try to Expel the Rohingya

 In December, Lee told TIME that the situation in Rakhine state is “getting very close to what we would all agree are crimes against humanity,” and the reports she had received painted a different picture to the government's official version of events.

-The Myanmar government, led by Nobel peace prize laureate Aung San Suu Kyi, has denied allegations of wrongdoing.
+The Myanmar government, led by Nobel Peace Prize laureate Aung San Suu Kyi, has denied allegations of wrongdoing.
 A government-backed commission was established to probe the allegations, but the rapporteur and other experts said it is neither credible nor impartial.
-Lee enumerated a number of other serious human rights concerns in the country at large, also calling for “prompt, thorough, independent and impartial investigations” into escalating conflict in the country’s northeastern Shan and Kachin states, where tens of thousands of people have been recently displaced.
+Lee enumerated a number of other serious human-rights concerns in the country at large, also calling for “prompt, thorough, independent and impartial investigations” into escalating conflict in the country’s northeastern Shan and Kachin states, where tens of thousands of people have been recently displaced.